TokyoExpress/caitlyn/README.md

 # caitlyn

-Accompanying this project is the SIVIR dataset (Screenshot Images and Videos for Identification Research).
+Accompanying this project is the SIVIR dataset (Screenshot Images of Videogames for Identification Research).